NIPE-Solutions/react-spring-bottom-sheet/README.md

 Minimum velocity threshold for a "strong" flick that should dismiss the sheet.
 Higher values make it harder to dismiss with small flicks.
 @default 2.0

-#### snapPointSensitivityMultiplier
+#### snapPointSensitivityMultiplierDownwards

 Type: `number`

+Velocity multiplier for drags/flicks that affects how aggressively the sheet predicts snap point selection on downwards swipes.
+Lower values make the sheet more conservative in snap point prediction.
+@default 1

+#### snapPointSensitivityMultiplierUpwards

+Type: `number`

-Velocity multiplier for drags/flicks that affects how aggressively the sheet predicts snap point selection.
+Velocity multiplier for drags/flicks that affects how aggressively the sheet predicts snap point selection on upwards swipes.
 Lower values make the sheet more conservative in snap point prediction.
 @default 1

 #### swipeDismissFromMinSnapOnly